Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Penguin.md

 # Build-A-Penguin

-**(Brief Description)** - Dress up as a penguin to learn about adaptations to extreme environments.
-This experiment is sponsored by the Association for the Study of Animal Behaviour.
+** Dress up as a penguin to learn about adaptations to extreme environments.
+This experiment is sponsored by the Association for the Study of Animal Behaviour. **

-Last initially checked on 2025-10-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-10-12 by Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk) and double-checked on YYYY-MM-DD by X (X@cam.ac.uk)

-**Frequency of use:** n

 ## Tags